Masmiseim36/nxpSDK/middleware/multicore/erpc/docs/IDL-Reference.md

 Generated files have a default-enabled generating _error checking code_ for catching errors from bad allocations.
 For disabling generating _errors checking code_ for bad allocation just add ``@no_alloc_errors``.

 ##### ``@no_const_param``
 When this annotation is set to program, then no "const" word are generated for functions parameters.
+This can be used also for function or parameter.

 ##### ``@no_infra_errors``
 Generated files have a default-enabled generating _error checking code_ for catching errors from codec functions.
 For disabling generating _errors checking code_ from codec, just add ``@no_infra_errors`` annotation.